yamand16/ear2face/README.md

 Note 3: The related information for training & test data will be provided soon.

-Note 4: This preliminary work is done in 2019 while authors were students at Istanbul Technical University.
+Note 4: This preliminary work is done in 2019 while authors were students at Istanbul Technical University (ITU), Istanbul, Turkey.

 ### References